-I am a Licensed Clinical Social Worker currently in private practice where I provide psychotherapy for individuals, couples, and families.
-My areas of expertise include Eating Disorders, Perinatal Mood & Anxiety Disorders, PTSD & Trauma; and the often co-occurring issues of Self-Harm, Depression, Anxiety, Substance Abuse, low self-esteem, and interpersonal difficulties.
-For more information on me and my practice please visit my website: https://www.madeleinebertin.com
+Madeleine E. Bertin is a Licensed Clinical Social Worker currently in private practice where she provides psychotherapy for adolescents and adults.
+Her areas of expertise include Eating Disorders, PTSD/Trauma & Attachment wounds, and Perinatal Mood & Anxiety Disorders; and the often-co-occurring issues of Self-Harm, Depression, Anxiety, Substance Abuse, low self-worth, and interpersonal difficulties.
+For more information on Madeleine’s practice please visit her website: https://www.madeleinebertin.com

-Graduating from Smith College with a B.A. in psychology in 1997, I received my Masters in Social Work (MSW) degree from the University of Washington in 2004.
-My employment experience has spanned multiple settings including the Foster Care System, residential services for children & adolescents, an outpatient trauma clinic, and two hospital-based eating disorder programs.
-I am a member of the National Association of Social Workers and I hold licensure in Virginia, Washington, D.C., Pennsylvania, Oregon, and Washington State.
+Graduating from Smith College with a B.A. in psychology in 1997, Madeleine received her Master’s in Social Work (MSW) degree from the University of Washington in 2004.
+Her employment experience has spanned multiple settings including the Foster Care System, residential services for children & adolescents, an outpatient trauma clinic, and two hospital-based eating disorder programs.
+She is a member of the National Association of Social Workers and holds licensure in Virginia, Washington, D.C., Pennsylvania, Oregon, and Washington State.

-My work is informed by cutting-edge research in the fields of neuroscience, attachment theory, and affect regulation; as well as from my own personal experiences.
-I practice from a holistic lens, considering a person’s mind-body-spirit-environment.
-Using an integrative and person-centered approach I blend evidence-based, relational, and somatic approaches to tailor the therapeutic process to reflect your needs, strengths, and readiness for change.
-I am trained in Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Sensorimotor Psychotherapy Level 1, and incorporate principles of Mindfulness into all aspects treatment.
+Madeleine’s work is informed by cutting-edge research in the fields of neuroscience, somatic psychology, attachment theory, and affect regulation; as well as from her own personal experiences.
+She practices from a holistic lens, considering a person’s mind-body-spirit-environment.
+Using an integrative and person-centered approach Madeleine blends evidence-based, relational, and somatic approaches to tailor the therapeutic process to reflect your needs, strengths, and readiness for change.
+Madeleine’s training includes Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Sensorimotor Psychotherapy.
+She incorporates principles of Mindfulness into all aspects of treatment.

-I hold fast to the belief that humans are meant to be in connection with others.
+Madeleine holds fast to the belief that humans are meant to be in connection with others.
 Through relationships we regulate and learn about ourselves, others, and the world.
 Isolation is a recurrent theme among those who are in distress.
-As such, I place great emphasis on the healing potential of the therapeutic relationship and I consider it a privilege to accompany you on your journey towards healing.
+As such, she places great emphasis on the healing potential of the therapeutic relationship and considers it a privilege to accompany you on your journey towards healing.

-In therapy my focus is to help you understand what is preventing you from finding empowerment, competency, and joy.
-I will work to help you discover your natural resources and facilitate processing on all three levels: sensorimotor, emotional, and cognitive, to create lasting change.
-I will treat you as the unique, individual person you are, taking into consideration the many different systems at play in your life, all while providing a safe, non-judgmental, and confidential space conducive to insight and change.
-I believe that everyone can find peace within and deserves to walk through life feeling whole.
-With empathy, support, skills, and humor I will work to help you find hope and healing.
-I look forward to getting to know you.
+In therapy Madeleine’s focus is to help you understand what is preventing you from finding empowerment, competency, and joy.
+She will work to help you discover your natural resources and facilitate processing on all three levels: sensorimotor, emotional, and cognitive, to create lasting change.
+Madeleine will treat you as the unique, individual person you are, taking into consideration the many different systems at play in your life, all while providing a safe, non-judgmental, and confidential space conducive to insight and change.
+Madeleine believes that everyone can find peace within and deserves to walk through life feeling whole.
+With empathy, support, skills, and humor she will work to help you find hope and healing.